MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/windows/installation/index.md

 ---
 title: "Setup Windows Projects"
-description: "Adding new Windows projects to an existing Xamarin.Forms solution" ms.prod: xamarin ms.assetid: A0774D2E-6994-4D91-84E8-DAB66FC92320 ms.technology: xamarin-forms
+description: "Older Xamarin.Forms solutions (or those created on macOS) will not have Universal Windows Platform projects, and so this article explains how to add a new UWP project to an existing Xamarin.Forms solution." ms.prod: xamarin ms.assetid: A0774D2E-6994-4D91-84E8-DAB66FC92320 ms.technology: xamarin-forms